huavanthong/LearningGolang/01_GettingStarted/book-go-web-application/Chapter_2_Go_ChitChat/chitchat/README.md

 * There are test files in this code
 * All structs are fully fleshed out (in the book chapter, they are only implied)
 * Some of the functions are placed as methods for the struct types instead of being a part of the package

+# Set up project
+S1: Create go.mod to init module for our package.
+S2: create database name is chitchat
+S3: use setup.sql script, and execute in query tool in PostgreSQL to genereate Database for our data model.
+S4: Remember to login account in PostgreSQL